openthread/ot-docs/site/en/guides/thread-primer/ipv6-addressing.md

 <div>
   <devsite-multiple-choice>
     <div>A camera, which is a node on a Thread network, receives a new RLOC16
       and RLOC.
-What event might have caused this?</div>
+Which of the following events might have caused this?</div>
     <div>
-      <div>Someone remotely downloaded images from the camera</div>
+      <div>Someone remotely downloaded images from the camera.</div>
       <div>Incorrect.
-This occurrence would have no bearing on the Thread
+This event would have no bearing on the Thread
         network.</div>
     </div>
     <div correct>
-      <div>Another node dropped off the network, which changed the network
+      <div>A router dropped off the network.</div>
-        topology</div>
+      <div>Correct.
+When a router drops off a network, the network
-      <div>Correct.</div>
+        topology changes, which results in device readdressing.</div>
     </div>
     <div>
       <div>The camera entered sleep mode, which changed the network topology.
       </div>
       <div>Incorrect.
 If the camera entered sleep mode, it wouldn't receive a
         new network address.
-In fact, it might not even be on the network when in sleep mode.</div>
+In fact, it might not even be on the network while in sleep mode.</div>
     </div>
   </devsite-multiple-choice>